GiorgosNikitopoulos/Mine_Vulnerable_Code/README.md

     ```
     mkdir dataset
     ```
-This script creates the subdirectory tree requires for the dataset
+This script creates the subdirectory tree required for the dataset The file_exts list contains the list of all ALLOWED file extensions.
+File extensions are filtered by this list j
+## populate_files.py
+- This script requires the file_names.list file made by get_files.py and the commits.list file created by clean_pulls.py
+- This script requires the dataset/ directory formatted by the make_directories.py script.
+This script populates the subdirectory tree required for the dataset The file_exts list contains the list of all ALLOWED file extensions.
+File extensions are filtered by this list